alteryx/featuretools-sklearn-transformer/README.md

 - To use a list of Entities and Relationships without cutoff times, pass a tuple of the form (entities, relationships)
 - To use a list of Entities and Relationships with a cutoff times DataFrame, pass a tuple of the form ((entities, relationships), cutoff_time_df)

+Note that because this transformer requires a Featuretools EntitySet or Entities and relationships as input, it does not currently work with certain methods such as `sklearn.model_selection.cross_val_score` or `sklearn.model_selection.GridSearchCV` which expect the `X` values to be an iterable which can be split by the method.

 The example below shows how to use the transformer with an EntitySet, both with and without a cutoff time DataFrame.

 ```python